openskynetwork/opensky-api/_sources/rest.rst.txt

 OAuth2 Client Credentials Flow
 """""""""""""""""""""""""""""""

-To authenticate using a modern and secure method, OpenSky now supports the OAuth2 *client credentials* flow.
-This is required for all accounts created since mid-March 2025 and is recommended for all programmatic access to the API.
+To authenticate using a modern and secure method, OpenSky now exclusively supports the OAuth2 *client credentials* flow.
+Basic authentication with username and password is not possible anymore.

 To get started: